 He felt a strong inner calling to search for an alternative lifestyle.
 During the summer of 1997, he attended the second Francophone Meeting of Ecovillages at Lac de Vassivières.
 Pierre Rabhi, French writer, farmer and environmentalist was one of the speakers and inspired him in his decision to live from that moment onward, close to Nature, within a community.

-At Ecoforest, he met and fell in love with Veronika, who has since become his wife and mother of their four children.
+At Ecoforest, he met Veronika, who become the mother of their four children.
 Making the decision to move closer to Nature proved to be an extremely enriching experience, which confirmed the importance and value of leaving his "comfort zone", in order to discover new opportunities and experiences.
-He dedicates his time to family life, the management of Amoraleza, leading ceremonies and building yurts.
+He dedicates his time to family life, the management of Amoraleza, leading ceremoand building yurts.